Table of Contents

 For individuals who develop dementia, like Alzheimer’s, recovering from substance or alcohol abuse can be extremely hard.
 Such disorders cause harm to the vision, memory, and cognitive ability of a person.
 And then when associated with drug or alcohol misuse, the effects of Alzheimer’s disease intensify.

-Even so, amid the difficulties, there are rehab programs that have developed therapy regimens which address the particular demands of patients with Alzheimer’s, including such correlated treatment.
+Even so, amid the difficulties, there are rehab programs that have developed therapy regimens that address the particular demands of patients with Alzheimer’s, including such correlated treatment.